-Both the E-M10 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the E-M10 and PEN-F can be found, respectively, in the Olympus E-M10 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.